junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — Senate amendment proposed (on the floor): Amendment SA 3585 proposed by Senator Toomey.(consideration: CR S5026-5028, S5038-5039; text: CR S5026)
 - 2014-07-29 — Senate amendment submitted
 - 2014-07-29 — Senate amendment submitted
+- 2014-07-30 — Message on Senate action sent to the House.
+- 2014-07-30 — Rules Committee Resolution H. Res.
+696 Reported to House.
+The rule makes in order one hour of debate each for H.R.
+5230 and H.R.
+5272.
+The rule also makes in order for one hour debate on a motion that the House disagree to the Senate amendment to H.R.
+5021.
+Any motion pursuant to clause 4 of rule XXII relating to H.R.
+5021 may be offered only by the Majority Leader or his designee.
+It shall be in order at any time on the legislative day of July 31, 2014 for the Speaker to entertain motions to suspend the rules.
+- 2014-07-31 — DEBATE - Pursuant to the provisions of H.Res.
+696, the House proceeded with one hour of debate on the Shuster motion that the House disagree to the Senate amendment to H.R.
+5021.
+- 2014-07-31 — Message on House action received in Senate and at desk: House disagrees to Senate amendment.
+- 2014-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-31 — Mr. Shuster moved that the House disagree to the Senate amendment. (consideration: CR H7169-7176)
+- 2014-07-31 — On motion that the House disagree to the Senate amendment Agreed to by the Yeas and Nays: 272 - 150 (Roll no. 473).
+- 2014-07-31 — Resolving differences -- House actions: On motion that the House disagree to the Senate amendment Agreed to by the Yeas and Nays: 272 - 150 (Roll no. 473).
+- 2014-07-31 — Resolving differences -- Senate actions: Senate receded from its amendment to the measure by Yea-Nay Vote.
+81 - 13.
+Record Vote Number: 255.(consideration: CR S5209)
+- 2014-07-31 — Rule H. Res.
+696 passed House.
+- 2014-07-31 — Senate receded from its amendment to the measure by Yea-Nay Vote.
+81 - 13.
+Record Vote Number: 255. (consideration: CR S5209)
+- 2014-07-31 — The previous question was ordered pursuant to the rule. (consideration: CR H7176)
+- 2014-08-01 — Message on Senate action sent to the House.
+- 2014-08-01 — Presented to President.
+- 2014-08-01 — Presented to President.
+- 2014-08-01 — Pursuant to the provisions of H. Con.
+Res.
+108, enrollment corrections on H.R.
+5021 have been made.
+- 2014-08-08 — Became Public Law No: 113-159.
+- 2014-08-08 — Became Public Law No: 113-159.
+- 2014-08-08 — Signed by President.
+- 2014-08-08 — Signed by President.